 National Income Tax

-The rules for tax declarations changed in 2019.
-Instead of filing an annual tax declaration for the income tax paid on behalf of their employees, employers now have to submit a monthly report for each employee which is called Arbetsgivardeklaration.
-The report contains detailed information on deducted income tax as well as on social security contributions.
-The filing can be done either electronically via the Tax Authority’s e-service - Swedish social security number is needed - or via paper forms.
+In 2019, the rules for tax declarations were updated.
+Instead of submitting an annual tax declaration for the income tax withheld on behalf of employees, employers are now required to file a monthly report called the Arbetsgivardeklaration (Employer's Declaration).
+This report provides detailed information on the income tax deducted, as well as on the social security contributions made for each employee.
+Employers can file this report electronically through the Tax Authority’s e-service (using the Swedish personal identification number), or through paper forms.

-The calculation base is the employee’s total remuneration.
-This includes any type of cash payments as well as benefits in kind.
-As the sole contributor, employers are responsible for submitting their contributions to the authorities on a monthly basis.
-The due date is the same as for the remittance of withheld income tax, i.e. the 12th of the month following the pay period.
+The calculation base for these contributions is the employee’s total remuneration, including both cash payments and benefits in kind.
+Employers are the sole contributors and must submit their contributions to the authorities on a monthly basis, with the due date being the 12th of the month following the pay period.

 Employees in Sweden are entitled to various benefits.
 These include: